python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

    run the bot again.
 You might have good extensions management that allows you to update the bot without restarting it, but there are some other cons as well
 2. If you update some dependencies, you have to update them manually
-3. The bot doesn't run in an isolated environment, which is not good for security
+3. The bot doesn't run in an isolated environment, which is not good for security.

 But there's a nice and easy solution to these problems - **Docker**!
 Docker is a containerization utility that automates some stuff like dependencies update and running the application in the background.
 So let's get started.